allanburleson/python-adventure-game/docs/mkdwn/API.md

 - Any exits

+- If the player can use 'back' to return to that room

+- If it's dark or not

+- If the room name should be shown when exiting

 - And a description

 Items and Creatures are kept in a list, and must be called instead of putting their descriptions.